10 Vulnerabilities You Should Be Scanning with Syxsense

 Are you scanning for these vulnerabilities in your environment?
 We have selected the most urgent security gaps that you should remediate.

-Vulnerabilities Have Increased in 2020
+Vulnerabilities Have Rapidly Increased in 2021

 The latest intelligence confirms ransomware attacks are on the rise.
 Not only are attacks getting more sophisticated, the ransom demands are constantly growing.